New Investigator Grants

 Julius B. Richmond New Investigator Grants are designed to stimulate involvement of pediatricians and other child health researchers nationwide in innovative research to protect children and eliminate exposure to secondhand smoke.
 Grants of up to $12,000 are awarded on a competitive basis to support research projects addressing children's secondhand tobacco smoke elimination or reduction.

-application cycle information will be posted as it becomes available.
+The call for 2020 New Investigator Grant Applications is closed.
+Future application cycle information will be posted as it becomes available.

 Behavioral Economics of Parental Tobacco Control

 Olivier Drouin MDCM, MSc, FAAP; Massachusetts General Hospital, Boston, MA

 A vast majority of parents know that smoking is harmful to both their health and the health of their child, and a majority of adults who smoke want to quit.
 Despite this, 17% of children live in a home where someone smokes inside and over one-third of smokers do not attempt to quit.
 Behavioral economics is a growing field of inquiry that uses empirical studies to explain apparently “irrational” behaviors, such as the gap between declared intentions and observed behaviors.
 This study will evaluate the influence of two constructs from behavioral economics on parental smoking: the perceived risk of smoking to their child’s health, and the perceived prevalence of parental smoking in their environment and local community.
 The hypothesis is that parents who smoke will overestimate the prevalence of parental smoking in their community and, among parents who smoke, those with a larger discrepancy between their perceived prevalence and that reported for their community, will be less likely to link to smoking cessation services and will be less likely to quit.